What Is Oxycodone Withdrawal?

 Symptoms of Withdrawal

-Symptoms of withdrawal can arise within hours of the last dose.
-Less frequent users may experience shorter, lighter symptoms similar to the flu.
-Long-term, heavy users are more likely to experience symptoms similar to those of heroin withdrawal.
+Symptoms of withdrawal usually arise within 8-12 hours of the last dose.
+Less frequent users may experience less intense withdrawal symptoms than chronic, heavy oxycodone users.
+Generally, oxycodone withdrawal symptoms are flu-like, and are similar to those of heroin withdrawal.

 Common symptoms of oxycodone withdrawal include: